 REVOLUTIONARY WAR DAYS!

-Revolutionary War Living History at Pioneer Park, 10am to 5pm
+Revolutionary War Living History at Pioneer Park, 10 am to noon

 Park for free at the Nevada County Government Center at Highway 49 and Maidu Avenue.
-Take the shuttle into town and to Pioneer Park.
+Take the shuttle into town.

 Celebrants should plan to arrive about an hour before parade time to get a good vantage point along the parade route.
 Out-of-town visitors should book local accommodations early.